Children's Resources

 Cari squinted, as she looked at the cloud formation.
 "It's a pregnant lady," she responded.

-James burst out laughing, but his laughter died away when he looked closely at cloud.
+James burst out laughing, but his laughter died away when he looked closely at the cloud.
 "You're right," he said.
 "Let's see if the dragon will attack the lady."

 But, just then, the dragon cloud began to break apart.
 After a few moments, only the pregnant lady cloud remained close by.